 The aim of this article

-In this article we will outline our understanding of different kind of services in the Church.
+In this article we will outline our understanding of different kinds of services in the Church.
 We prefer to use the expression “kinds of service” (1 Cor 12:5) in the Church rather than positions.
 Christ calls us to serve in the Church and not to strive for positions.
 After touching on some basic principles belonging to this topic we will briefly describe the church structure as it was in the time of the New Testament and compare it with the situation in today’s institutional churches.
 Finally we will present the reasons why we do not have one pastor and explain why we chose to return to the church structure of the New Testament communities.

 - 1 All Christians Are Brothers and Sisters

 - 2 The Structure of the Church in New Testament Times

 - 3 The Post-Apostolic Structure of the Church

 - 5 The Usual Church Structure in Protestant and Free Churches

 - 6 Our Conclusions

 - 7 Passages that are used to justify the structure found today